+The Company's operational capability is now located between two buildings in Show Place, Addington, Christchurch.
+An Auckland office provided a dual location arrangement until December 2014 when it was considered appropriate to centralise operations in Christchurch.
 The company's staff numbers had been forecast to reduce as the company completed the claims assessment phase and moved more comprehensively into the re-build / repair phase.
 Rationalisation of the respective roles and resources from Southern Response and the project manager, Arrow International is ongoing.
 Hence, reductions may in some respects be in the combined cost base of the two entities, rather than Southern Response's directly.